tel/old-blog/_posts/2014-07-12-mutable_algorithms_in_immutable_languges_part_1.md

 Sort of.
 Actually we haven't really done anything.
 This whole exercise has been predicated upon an unproven assertion.

-We still have to find a model of mutable memory which can implement the `Mem` interface.
+*We still have to find a model of mutable memory which can implement the `Mem` interface.*

 But that will have to come a little later.
-Even if this algorithm isn't yet done, part 1 of this series is!
+It's slightly trickier than it looks.
+For anyone eager to jump ahead, try implementing it using `IO` and `State S` where `S` includes an `IntMap`.
+The simple version using an `IntMap` will have a subtle bug.

+But that's all to come!